PedroRaposo02/Django/tutorial_django/tutorial/README.md

   - On macOS/Linux: `source env/bin/activate`
 4. Run the Django development server: `python manage.py runserver`.
 5. Open your web browser and visit `http://localhost:8000/` to access the project.

+To run the project with docker, follow these steps:

+1. Open a terminal or command prompt.
+2. Run the following command:
+  docker compose up --build -d --force-recreate
+3. Open your web browser and visit `http://localhost:8000/` to access the project.
+4. To restart the container from 0 before the previous command run this command: docker compose down -v